Klizzy/MMM-Vrr/README.md

 **Please keep in mind, that everything besides VRR is not full supported.**
 You can check your station and city combination beforehand [here](https://github.com/Klizzy/MMM-Vrr#-check-if-your-station-is-supported)

-Possible Side effects for not VRR Areas:
+Possible Side effects for non VRR areas:

 - Icons don't match correctly
 - not all configured transport types hide correctly